stafazzoli/django_feedmanager/README.md

 # Feed Manager Web Application

 This web application is developed using Django, a high-level Python Web framework.
-This project utilizes `Python 3.8`, `Django 3.0.7`, `Django REST Framework 3.11.0`, `Celery 4.4.5`, `Celery Beat 2.0.0` and SQLite database for development.
+This project utilizes `Python 3.8`, `Django 3.1.8`, `Django REST Framework 3.11.2`, `Celery 4.4.5`, `Celery Beat 2.0.0` and SQLite database for development.
 This project works as a backend service for an RSS scraper and feed reader application.
 The application saves RSS feeds to a database and lets the user view and manage his feeds via RESTful APIs.
-Authentication is done using uses a **token-based** HTTP Authentication scheme.
+Authentication is done using a **token-based** HTTP Authentication scheme.
 It comprises the following components:
 1. Accounts App:
     A customized the Django authentication user model that registers and authenticates the user using email (instead of username) and password.